icecube/flarestack/.github/CONTRIBUTING.md

 and when you finish and issue you can close it with a commit too! (e.g `git commit -m 'Close #12`')

 ### 2. Use Pull Requests
 After you checked GitHub Issues and found that no one else is working on your idea, be the hero and do so yourself!
+Create a branch to track your development and submit a PR when it is ready.

 #### Major contribution
-Create a new branch and implement your changes and when you're done, request review by the current maintainers (you can find who that is in the documentation).
+Create a new branch and implement your changes and when you're done, request review by the current maintainers (you can find who they are in the documentation).
 This ensures that the people in charge know what's going on and can keep an overview over the changes.
 You can expect reviewers to give an answer within about a week.
 Do not hesitate to contact them if there is no reaction within that time.

-#### Small minor change
+#### Minor changes
-If you want to only make small minor changes, you should also create a branch and submit a pull request.
+If you want to only make minor changes, you should also create a branch and submit a pull request.
-But if your changes are minimal and do not touch core functionality (and you have the GitHib access rights), you can also merge your pull request directly.
+But if your changes are minimal and do not touch core functionality (and you have the GitHub access rights), you can also merge your pull request directly.
 If in doubt please do take the detour through the review route!